 A bipartite kneecap occurs when the patella forms from two bones.
 Failure to fuse these two bones during childhood leads to two separate bones.
 These bones are joined by cartilage.
 Most commonly, the smaller second bone is located at the upper and outer part of the patella.

-Generally, about 2-3 % of the population have a bipartite patella.
+Generally, about 2-3 % of the population has a bipartite patella.

 Bipartite kneecap symptoms

 Most bipartite kneecaps don’t have symptoms.
 However, a small percentage of cases become painful.
-The two bones are joined by fibrous tissue, also called synchondrosis.
-Generally, bipartite patella becomes painful after direct trauma or repetitive strain to the synchondrosis.
+The two bones are joined by fibrous tissue, also known as a synchondrosis.
+Generally, the bipartite patella becomes painful after direct trauma or repetitive strain to the synchondrosis.

-Usually, symptoms of a painful bipartite kneecap include:
+Usually, symptoms of a bipartite patella pain include:

 - pain at the kneecap